Ifescohub/crypto-currency/README.md

-# Cryto Currency website
+# Crypto Currency Website Challenge

 ![Design preview for the Space tourism website coding challenge](./preview.jpg)

-# Frontend Mentor - Space tourism website solution
+# Crypto Currency Website Challenge solution

 This is a solution to the [Space tourism website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.